 6. Can the eyebrows be lifted or the lines between the eyebrows “11’s” removed with upper blepharoplasty surgery?

 Yes.
-There are several options to include Botox, filler, and surgery to improve these areas.
+There are several options to include Wrinkle Blocker, filler, and surgery to improve these areas.
 Dr. Burroughs has published an article in the Archives of Facial Plastic Surgery journal, detailing an optimal technique to address these concerns at the same time as upper blepharoplasty surgery.

 7. Can ptosis (drooping of the eyelid margin) of the upper eyelid or sagging of the lower eyelids be addressed at the same time that cosmetic eyelid surgery is performed?

 Yes.
 It is very common for patients to have surgery done to improve function at the same time that cosmetic surgery is done.
 The portion(s) of the surgery that is done to improve eyelid function and eye comfort may be covered by your insurance company.